drhsqlite/fossil-mirror/www/containers.md

 all.
 It still expects to find the repository as `repo.fossil` under that directory, but now both the host and the container can see that repo DB.

-Instead of a bind mount, you could instead set up a separate [Docker volume](https://docs.docker.com/storage/volumes/), at which point you _would_ need to `docker cp` the repo file into the container.
+Instead of a bind mount, you could instead set up a separate [volume](https://docs.docker.com/storage/volumes/), at which point you _would_ need to `docker cp` the repo file into the container.

 Either way, files in these mounted directories have a lifetime